SlapBot/slapbot.github.io/documentation/installation/index.md

 .exe setup distribution (just like how you install any game/software)

-> A small tip: Don't mess with the settings of the installer just let it install at C: drive or whatever it chooses according to your OS.
+> A small tip: Don't mess with the settings of the installer just let it install at C: drive or whatever it chooses according to your OS as well as let it set environment variable just don't mess with it.

 To install python3 just go to this link : [https://www.continuum.io/downloads](https://www.continuum.io/downloads){:target="_blank"}
 and download the correct installer in accordance to your operating system,